How to Use Google Analytics to Track Performance on Social Media

 If UTMs are new to your brand, you may be wondering why they're so important.
 Here are a couple of reasons UTMs are beneficial for brands while using Google Analytics for social media.

 Proving ROI has been a struggle for marketers.
-UTMs make that easier, especially when coupled with cross-channel tools like Dash Hudson.
-This helps communicate to key stakeholders like your managers and customers what is driving traffic to your website as well as sales.
+UTMs make that easier, especially coupled with cross-channel tools like Dash Hudson.
+This helps communicate to key stakeholders like your managers and customers what is driving traffic to your website and sales.
 By simply adding UTM parameters to social media links, you can easily measure and see the impact of your social media efforts.

 Social media is constantly changing, and Social Media Managers are in the thick of that change daily.
 Whether it's a new form of content or new channels, testing, measuring, and adjusting your strategy is an ongoing part of the job.